foo-lin-xuan/tourism-attractions-api/README.md

 This project was developed by a team of contributors.
 The key features and implementation were done by:

-- Lin Xuan: Worked on categories and members
+- Lin Xuan: Worked on attractions and categories
-- Aishah: Worked on attractions
+- Aishah: Worked on attractions and members
 - YH: Worked on favourites

 [Original GitHub Repository](https://github.com/Aishahaha/singastays-m3)